waste-of-kindergarten/xpython37-v0.1/python/Doc/library/nntplib.rst

    same of for :meth:`over()`.
 It is recommended to use :meth:`over()` instead, since it will automatically use the newer ``OVER`` command if available.

+.. method:: NNTP.xpath(id)

+   Return a pair ``(resp, path)``, where *path* is the directory path to the article with message ID *id*.
+Most of the time, this extension is not enabled by NNTP server administrators.

+   .. deprecated:: 3.3
+      The XPATH extension is not actively used.

+..
+XXX deprecated:

+   .. method:: NNTP.xgtitle(name, *, file=None)

+      Process an ``XGTITLE`` command, returning a pair ``(response, list)``, where *list* is a list of tuples containing ``(name, title)``.
+If the *file* parameter is supplied, then the output of the  ``XGTITLE`` command is stored in a file.
+      If *file* is a string,  then the method will open a file with that name, write to it  then close it.
+If *file* is a :term:`file object`, then it will start calling :meth:`write` on it to store the lines of the command output.
+If *file* is supplied, then the returned *list* is an empty list.
+This is an optional NNTP extension, and may not be supported by all servers.

+      :rfc:`2980` says "It is suggested that this extension be deprecated".
+Use :meth:`descriptions` or :meth:`description` instead.

 Utility functions